flexera-public/policy_templates/cost/kubecost/sizing/README.md

 - *The algorithm for the CPU* - Defines whether max or a certain quantile should be used for CPU utilization metric to compute CPU request recommendation
   - Default: "max"
   - Allowed values: "max", "quantile"
-- *CPU quantile* - The desired quantile to base CPU request recommendations on
+- *CPU percentile* - The desired percentile to base CPU request recommendations on
   - Default: 0.75
   - Minimum value: 0.01
   - Maximum value: 1